 If your cartilage is worn away, the underlying bone is exposed and your joint can become painful and stiff.
 This can make walking and moving around painful.
 An operation to give you a new hip joint aims to help improve your mobility and reduce pain.

 If you have a total hip replacement, the parts of your bones that are rubbing together will be removed.
-Replacement pieces made from artificial materials will then be put in their place.
+Your surgeon will put replacement pieces made from artificial materials in their place.

 Hip replacements can be made of metal, ceramic or plastic.
 The most common combination is a metal head and a plastic cup.
 Hip joints can be fixed (‘cemented’) or pressed into place (‘uncemented’).
 If the hip is uncemented, the metal surfaces are often treated with a substance and roughened.
 This encourages your own bone to grow into the artificial joint and fix it in place.
 You may also have a hybrid replacement where only one piece is cemented in place.

 Speak to your surgeon if you have any questions about the type of replacement you’re having.
 You’ll meet them before your operation to discuss your care.
 It may be different from what’s described here as it will be designed to meet your individual needs.

 If you’ve had a hip replacement, it will usually last around 10 to 20 years, after which you may need to have it replaced.
 This is called a hip revision.